Thanchanokk-p/powerbi-project/README.md

 This repository is created to:

 - 📊 Record all external Power BI projects
-- 💼 Showcase business intelligence use cases in various industry including my working background in e-commerce, retail and MarTech Consultant company
+- 💼 Showcase business intelligence use cases in various industry including my working background in E-commerce, Retail and MarTech Consultant company
 - 🧠 Improve my Power BI skills
   Tools used include BI Advanced visualization, DAX, Power Query, data modeling, and AI-powered visuals to build insightful and interactive dashboards.